×

 • Ensure that all gas fittings and flues are maintained in a safe condition and in accordance with the manufacturer’s instructions.

-• Ensure gas appliance checks have been carried out annually, as the certificate is only valid for one year.
+• Carry out gas appliance checks annually, as the certificate is only valid for one year.

 • Keep a record of the gas safety checks.